anjackson/codex/content/patterns/procurements/index.md

----
-title: Procurement
+# Procurement

-subtitle: Different ways to build or buy
+Different ways to build or buy
-weight: 3
-draft: true
----

 What's expensive?